lfurzewaddock/js-tdd-kit/README.md

 #### Babel

-Webpack is set to use Babel configured in `.babelrc` to transpile ES6+ to ES5.
-The source files under the `src` directory use ESM (ECMAScript Module) syntax and are transpiled using plugins 'add-module-exports' and 'transform-es2015-modules-umd' to ES5 UMD (Universal Module Definition), so they can be run in Node or a Web Browser.
+Webpack is set to use Babel v6 configured in `.babelrc` to transpile ES6+ to ES5.
+The source files under the `src` directory use ESM (ECMAScript Module) syntax and are transpiled using plugins 'add-module-exports' and 'transform-es2015-modules-umd' to ES5 UMD (Universal Module Definition), so they can be run in Node or a web browser.

+#### esm (ES module loader)

+Tests are run directly on the ES6+ source files under the `src` directory avoiding Webpack and Babel transpilation to ES5 by using esm (ES module loader), greatly improving performance and providing more accurate coverage reporting.

 #### ESLint

-The Webpack plugin 'eslint-loader' runs ESLint configured in `.eslintrc.json` and `.eslintignore` automatically on code in the `src` directory for development and production builds, but not test code and will abort reporting any issues found.
+The Webpack plugin 'eslint-loader' runs ESLint configured in `.eslintrc.json` and `.eslintignore` automatically on files under the `src` directory for development and production builds, but not test code and if any issues are found, will abort, reporting these issues.

 ### Prettier